 are two types of BRP packets: BRP-RX packets and BRP-TX packets:

-— BRP-RX packets are packets that have TRN-R training sequences appended to them.
+— BRP-RX packets are packets that have TRN training subfields appended to them.
 These packets enable receiver antenna weight vector training.

-— BRP-TX packets are packets that have TRN-T training sequences appended to them.
-The transmitting STA may change antenna configuration at the beginning of each sequence.
-The receiving STA performs measurements on these sequences and sends feedback to the STA that transmits the BRPTX packet.
+— BRP-TX packets are packets that have TRN training subfields appended to them.
+The transmitting STA may change antenna configuration at the beginning of each subfield.
+The receiving STA performs measurements on these subfields and sends feedback to the STA that transmits the BRP-TX packet.